Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "It's good training.
 First squad, put your duffle bags in the truck, and fall in along the wall."
 I said when we arrived at the arms room.

 "Staff Sergeant Webber!"
-First Sergeant Atkinson shouted as he walked toward me with Hernandez and Sanchez in front of him.
-They were holding their duffle bags in their arms instead of wearing them on their shoulders.
+First Sergeant Atkinson's voice boomed as he walked toward me with Hernandez and Sanchez in front of him.
+They were holding their duffle bags in their arms instead of wearing them on their backs.
 "Take charge of these two."

 "Yes, first sergeant.
 Hernandez, Sanchez, fall in at the end of the squad.
 Sergeant Sutter!"
 I pointed at our wayward squad members, and he made sure they arrived and stayed at the end of the squad, still carrying their bags in their arms instead of dropping them in the truck.

 "Webber, walk with me."
 The first sergeant said as we walked from anyone's ability to overhear our conversation.
 "Immediately after we get back from the escape and evasion exercise, take Hernandez to the company commander."

 "First Sergeant; non-judicial punishment, extra duty, all the disciplinary actions laid on him does nothing to change his attitude.
 In fact, it makes it worse."